neldivad/neldivad.github.io/blog/2025/02-10-real-function-of-taxes.md

 The currency becomes less representative to those who are weaker or less competitive.
 With no state spending, there is no safety net except for private charities.

 If people expect spending will cause them to lose power to sellers, then transactions are seen as zero-sum and the economy gets more illiquid.

+Also, not having a state is really a bad idea, in the sense that markets become lawless.
+In practice what you'll end up getting is local mafias bullying businesses into giving them special privileges -- you don't pay taxes to the state, but you pay "taxes" to guys meaner than you. [^5]

+[^5]: The irony is that by electing a state to keep mafias away, a state can eventually grow big enough to be a "mafia" itself, in the sense they bully people into compliance through "legal" and "financial" means (by manipulating currencies).

 ### Case 2: Doing anything the state wants